 Parmesan-Artichoke Chicken Salad

-- 1 large rotisserie chicken (4 cups chicken)
+- 1 large rotisserie chicken (4 cups cooked chicken or turkey)

 - 1 (14-oz) can quartered artichokes, drained and chopped